vixalie/wails-vite-react-tailwind-macro-template/README.md

 - Form support: **Formik** 2.2
 - Preprocessor CSS: **Less** 4.1

 This template does NOT include any components library, you are free to choose any library you like.
+To use Tailwind CSS with Emotion, you may follow examples in `App.tsx`.
+Some path aliases is defined in `tsconfig.json` and `vite.config.ts`, you may define additional aliases in both configuration files.

 ## Live Development